Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.

-Many States and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
+Many states and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
 Research these laws on the State Department of Motor Vehicles website.
 Tickets will be issued and fines assessed for violating these laws.
-Play it safe and always use a “hands free” device if you must use a cell phone or other PDA while driving.
-Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
+Play it safe and always use a “hands-free” device if you must use a cell phone or other PDA while driving.
+Hands-free devices must be used while operating a motor vehicle on all military installations worldwide.